 Objectives mean ‘Where do we want to be?’
 What is the growth forecast?
 What are the top-level goals 5 Ss (Sell, Serve, Speak, Save, and Sizzle)?
 Here we can build specific and measurable business plan targets.
 Good objectives are quantified against timescales.

 Strategy means ‘How do we get there?’
 Strategy summarizes how to fulfill the objectives.
 It is the shortest part of the plan, but arguably, the most important, as it gives direction to all the subsequent tactics.
-It answers questions including: how do we position ourselves in order to gain a competitive advantage?
+It answers questions including: how do we position ourselves to gain a competitive advantage?
 How will business plan targets be achieved?

 Tactics are the details of the strategy.
 They highlight in a business plan exactly which tactics occur when.
 To recruit new staff, for example, we would include what methods we will implement to improve our employer brand.